To Wong Foo, Thanks for Everything! Julie Newmar: Legacy

 Of the characters staying in drag, Douglas Carter Beane said his intent was to create an illusion, saying, "It is about fantasy and the illusion.
 It's about the work that goes into the art form.
-It was never meant to be an absolutely truthful documentary look at drag.”
-The fantasy element can also be seen as "[perpetuating] an idea that transgender identity is nothing but make-believe."
+It was never meant to be an absolutely truthful documentary look at drag."
+Candis Cayne, who appears in the film, said its fantasy element can also be seen as problematic, "[perpetuating] an idea that transgender identity is nothing but make-believe".
 Drag queen Alaska Thunderfuck said that what the film does best is "the camaraderie between the girls... the way they look out for each other and protect one another.
 The movie also illustrates the transformative power of drag.
-It helps people become empowered, no matter where they come from or what kind of life they lead.”
+It helps people become empowered, no matter where they come from or what kind of life they lead".

-Other media

 Musical

 In 2017, it was announced that Douglas Carter Beane and his husband Lewis Flinn were working on a musical adaptation for Broadway.
-In an interview, Beane stated that he had originally written To Wong Foo for the stage, and had retained stage rights when the screenplay was produced.
+In an interview, Beane stated that he had originally written To Wong Foo for the stage and had retained stage rights when the screenplay was produced.
+The musical premiered at the Hope Mill Theatre in Manchester on October 21, 2023.